 With auto-generated reports and forecasts to help you set goals, Kylas has all you need in software for your data reporting.
 With interactive reports, you can customize data according to the person it is shown to.
 On the other hand, forecasting makes it easier to comprehend how a single change in factors can impact sales too.
 Additionally, 22% of sales professionals who leverage a CRM identified “offering detailed analytics and reports” as being one of a CRM’s biggest benefits.

 This blog post will define daily, weekly, and monthly sales reports, along with examples so you can use them to analyze sales data.
 Additionally, we will also go over the purpose, the creation process, and how to report sales so that you know what goes into each report and can use them as inspiration.

-With Kylas, get actionable insights at a click of a button.
+With Kylas, get actionable insights at the click of a button.
 Make data-driven decisions for your business, and deep dive into auto-generated reports to aid your set business goals.

 What Is a Sales Report?